dgerabagi/data-curation-environment/flattened_repo.md

 ### A55.
 DCE - FSService Refactoring Plan
 - **Description:** Outlines a strategic plan to refactor the monolithic `FSService` into smaller, more focused services to improve modularity, maintainability, and reduce token count.
 - **Tags:** refactor, architecture, technical debt, services

+### A56.
+DCE - Phase 2 - Advanced Diff Viewer Plan
+- **Description:** Details the plan to enhance the integrated diff viewer with background coloring for changes and WinMerge-like navigation controls to jump between differences.
+- **Tags:** feature plan, phase 2, ui, ux, diff, navigation

 ## II.
 Standalone Utilities & Guides